PET imaging of inflammation and infection

 Cyclooxygenase (COX), or officially prostaglandin-endoperoxide synthase (PTGS) is a family of enzymes that are responsible for the formation of prostanoids, including prostaglandins and thromboxane.
 These cause the pain and tissue swelling in inflammation.
 Prostaglandins are derived from arachidonic acid, which is an abundant fatty acid in cell membranes.
 Nonsteroidal anti-inflammatory drugs such as aspirin and ibuprofen are COX inhibitors.
 COX-1 is expressed constitutively in normal tissues, but the expression of COX-2 is induced by several cytokines, including TNF-α.

 Several COX inhibitors have been labelled for use in PET (Takashima-Hirano et al., 2010).
 As an example, [11C]ketoprofen binds to both COX-1 and COX-2, and has been used to observe the status of inflammation, for example in rheumatoid arthritis.
-COX-2 specific drugs have been developed, but the PET tracers based on those have mostly provided disappointing results (Laube et al., 2013).
+COX-1 targeting [11C]PS13 may be used as marker of neuroinflammation (Kim et al., 2020).
+COX-2 specific drugs have been developed, but the PET radiopharmaceuticals based on those have mostly provided disappointing results (Laube et al., 2013).

 Neurokinin 1 receptors and substance P